Nero260/AM2Retro/README.md

 [PixHammer's GameBoy Shader](https://pixhammer.itch.io/gameboy-shader)

 ## Installation
 This repository, being based on YellowAfterlife's source reconstruction, is installed in a very similar fashion.

 1. Download everything from the requirements section above.
 2. Download and extract [this repository](https://github.com/Nero260/AM2Retro/archive/refs/heads/main.zip) somewhere.
-3. Go to where you have your AM2Rlauncher located, then into the Profiles folder, and after that the Community Updates (Latest).
-Place the data.win file from there into the project directory.
+3. Go to where you have your AM2Rlauncher located, then into the `Profiles` folder, and after that the `Community Updates (Latest)`.
+Place the `data.win` file from there into the project directory.
 ![unknown](https://cdn.discordapp.com/attachments/509717926807601182/841708939980570655/unknown.png)
-4. Drag the data.win file onto the GmxDataSync executable.
+4. Drag the `data.win` file onto the GmxDataSync executable.
 If everything is correct, this will populate the project with art/audio assets from the binary.
 ![unknown](https://cdn.discordapp.com/attachments/509717926807601182/841709919542706176/unknown.png)
-5. Replace the two blank shader assets with default GM:S shader skeletons or your own copy of each shader, as well as the accompanying script files for the Retro Palette Swapper: pal_swap_init_system and pal_swap_set.
-WARNING: If the two above scripts are not replaced before opening the project file, GM:S 1.4 will replace them with <undefined> references in the asset tree at Scripts/Lojical/Shaders/.
+5. Replace the two blank shader assets with default GM:S shader skeletons or your own copy of each shader, as well as the accompanying script files for the Retro Palette Swapper: `pal_swap_init_system` and `pal_swap_set`. **WARNING**: If the two above scripts are not replaced before opening the project file, GM:S 1.4 will replace them with `<undefined>` references in the asset tree at `Scripts/Lojical/Shaders/`.
 This will produce numerous seemingly unrelated errors until they are deleted and replaced with the appropriately named scripts.
-6. Finally, you will need to install modifiers.ini as well as the lang and mods folders as datafiles within the GM:S project.
+6. Finally, you will need to install `modifiers.ini` as well as the `lang` and `mods` folders as datafiles within the GM:S project.
 The default ones do not contain the actual assets and are merely references.
-These can be copied from your Community Updates (Latest) folder.
+These can be copied from your `Community Updates (Latest)` folder.
 7. [optional] Copy music files (.ogg) from game directory into "audio" directory inside the "sound" directory of the project (the game will still work without music, though).